newtonx-inc/kong-pre-auth-hook/README.md

 Thus, the regex in the example above contains `/.+/` in the beginning.

 ## Important notes
-* If ANY of the match_* criteria are met for a given request, authentication will be required.
+* If ANY of the criteria are met for a given request, authentication will be required.
 * If you need more advanced control than this, it is recommended that you control this application-side, as all the auth mechanisms forward headers containing user info to the upstream by default.